jsktk/alx-pre_course/README.md

-My edited first readme and i loving it.
+My edited first readme and i loving it honestly.